 Tips to Increase German Shepherd Lifespan

-If you are worried about your German Shepherd’s lifespan, here are a few tips to ensure that your pet lives long and healthy life:
+If you are worried about your German Shepherd’s lifespan, here are a few tips to ensure that your pet lives a long and healthy life:

 1. Adequate exercise and physical activity

-The first thing to keep in mind is that if your dog is overweight or has more pounds than considered healthy, it may lead to health issues. which is why it is important to keep your dog in great shape.
+The first thing to keep in mind is that if your dog is overweight or has more pounds than is considered healthy, it may lead to health issues. which is why it is important to keep your dog in great shape.
 German Shepherds are very energetic and need lots of physical activities.
 Ensure that you provide them with adequate exercise and both indoor-outdoor activities to keep them lean and active.
 Take them on regular walks, run, play with them at the park, take them hiking and generally let them run around in the yard.

 2. Healthy and balanced diet

 A part of keeping your pet healthy is ensuring that you do not overfeed your dog or feed them unnecessary sweet treats.
 Ensure that they eat a healthy, balanced diet and do not give them too much sugar.
-Choose low carb dog food that contain 18 – 22% protein.
+Choose low-carb dog food that contains 18 – 22% protein.
 A healthy adult German Shepherd should be in the weight range of 70 – 90 lbs and to achieve that an active pet should eat no more than 2100 calories a day.
-If your pet is leading an inactive lifestyle ensure that you do not feed than more than 1500 calories a day.
+If your pet is leading an inactive lifestyle ensure that you do not feed more than 1500 calories a day.

-3. Clean teeth equals healthy body
+3. Clean teeth equal a healthy body

 4. Take them for regular vet visits